The Lactose Myth

 Today, Will consumes lots of different dairy products.
 How is this possible when he is lactose intolerant?

 One challenge with the dairy industry is that financial margins are small.
 For this reason, many of the big dairy processors wish to speed up the process of cheesemaking and have shorter fermentation times.
 Microbes simply do not have time to complete their work and much of the lactose is not broken down during the cheesemaking process.
-Have you noticed the extensive ingredient list on some yogurts out there?
-In some cases, these extra ingredients make up for a proper fermentation time and the result is yogurt with lactose still present.

-This is why at River’s Edge Goat Dairy, we properly ferment all our dairy products. (with the exception of milk of course, which is not fermented at all) If we didn’t, Will would not be able to consume them and neither would many of you.
+At River’s Edge Goat Dairy, we properly ferment all our dairy products. (with the exception of milk of course, which is not fermented at all) If we didn’t, Will would not be able to consume them and neither would many of you.

 Over the years we have met many people who have similar digestive issues with lactose as Will does.

-We have even more clients like myself, who are challenged with dairy and are NOT lactose intolerant.
+We have even more clients like myself, who are challenged with dairy and are NOT lactose intolerant!

 Cow dairy is an out for me.
 So is sheep dairy.
+Milk, cheese, yogurt, the result is always the same, low energy, bloating and an overall feeling of 'blah'.

-If I had not experienced that sweet, delicious goat milk as a child, I would think that all goat milk tastes as it does from the grocery store.
-Awful. (again, my opinion) Thankfully I had this experience as a child and as a result, I knew it was possible to produce beautiful, sweet, clean tasting goat milk on our farm.
+If I had not experienced that sweet, delicious goat milk as a child, I am not sure I would be milking goats today.
+Thankfully I experienced sweet, delicious goat milk and I knew it was possible to produce beautiful, sweet, clean tasting goat milk.

 So, which category do you fall under?